koksal/tps/README.md

 - `--no-temporality`: Do not use temporal constraints.
 - `--no-monotonicity`: Do not use monotonicity constraints when inferring activity intervals for time series data.

+## Preparing input files

+We recommend the following strategies for preparing the required input files:
+- `--network <file>`: The network should be a subnetwork of a protein-protein interaction network that connects the phosphorylated proteins to the source node(s).
+The [Omics Integrator] implementation of the Prize-Collecting Steiner Forest algorithm can produce such a subnetwork.
+To generate more general subnetworks instead of tree-structured graphs, run Omics Integrator with the option to add random noise to edge weights and merge the graphs output by each randomized run.
+- `--timeseries <file>`: TPS expects a single intensity for each peptide at each time point, which can be calculated by taking the median intensity over all mass spectrometry replicates.
+- `--firstscores <file>`: Significance scores can be naively computed with t-tests comparing the phosphorylation intensity at each time point and the first time point.
+An alternative option is to account for the comparisons of multiple pairs of time points using [Tukey's Honest Significant Difference test], which is implemented as [TukeyHSD] in R. This test compares all pairs of time points, from which the comparisons to the first time point can be extracted.
+- `--prevscores <file>`: Significance scores can be computed in the same manner as the `--firstscores <file>` except the scores should be based on comparisons of the current time point and the preceding time point.

 ## Output

 ### Summary network